 I never did end up running any kind of pre-school maths circle, and once the children started school there hasn't really been spare time in the week for such a thing.
 But some of my thoughts about teaching mathematics from two and a half years ago have progressed.

 One of my principles is to try to avoid things that will be covered in school.
 I can't see any point at all in introducing Helen to the times tables, for example, given she's going to have three years or so of school drumming those into her head.
-(Arithmetic is to mathematics as rugby is to sport; school only touches on a fraction of the subject.)
 Mostly mathematics is something that comes up in other contexts — distances on maps (which Helen is getting the hang of), sharing things fairly, recipes, and suchlike — but we've done a few things that are less direct.

 Helen is enjoying playing with Steve Wyborney's subitizing slides.
 This will lead us, I think, back to number partitions (which we played with a bit when she was very small, using a peg board) and combinatorics is full of fun stuff.